Knox, Wells help Marshall beat No. 23 Appalachian State 17-7

 Appalachian State (1-1) squandered a couple of late opportunities and was held scoreless in the second half.

-Knox got the edge over Appalachian State quarterback Zac Thomas in a matchup between two preseason offensive players of the year in their respective conferences.
+“For our program, it’s huge,” Holliday said.
+“I thought our guys accepted that challenge.
+I thought the defensive play was special.”

-Wells had a lackluster game but put together consecutive big plays that made the difference.
-The redshirt freshman threw a 67-yard pass down the middle to a wide open Xavier Gaines to set up Wells’ 12-yard scoring run on the next play for a 17-7 lead late in the third quarter.
+Wells had a lackluster game but put together consecutive big plays that made the difference late in the third quarter.
+He threw a 67-yard pass down the middle to a wide open Xavier Gaines to the Appalachian State 12.
+Huff and Mountaineers cornerback Shaun Jolly were shaken up on the tackle.

+Holliday told Wells to keep the ball on the next play, and Wells trotted into the end zone untouched.

+“We called that play knowing they had a new safety in the game,” Holliday said.

 Wells finished 11 of 25 for 163 yards after throwing four TD passes in his debut two weeks ago, a 59-0 win over Eastern Kentucky.